violetwei/ConUHacks-IV-2019/README.md

 3. In the /users route, create a Chatkit user through our chatkit instance.

 4. When someone first connects to Chatkit, a request will be sent to /authenticate to authenticate them.
 The server needs to respond with a token (returned by chatkit.authenticate) if the request is valid.

+### Identify user

+Once the user hit Submit button after entered the username, the system will send the username to the server and create a Chatkit user if one doesn't exist.

+To collect the user's name, create a component called UsernameForm.js in in ./src/components/

+#### Update App.js

+1. Import the UsernameForm component.
+It uses a common React pattern called controlled components.

+2. In the render function, render the UsernameForm and hook up the onUsernameSubmitted event handler.

+3. When onUsernameSubmitted is called, send a POST request to the /users route we just defined.
+If the request is successful, update this.state.username to make possible to reference it later.
+Otherwise, console.error the error.

+Run the application using npm start and see if the screen is rendered.

+### Render chat screen

+Once the username has been submitted, transit to he chat screen.

+-> Need to create a ChatScreen.js component in ./src

+#### Update App.js

+Rather than use a router, conditionally render the screen based on this.state.currentScreen

+### Connect to Chatkit instance

+Install @pusher/chatkit-client: npm install --save @pusher/chatkit-client

+#### Update ChatScreen.js

+1. Import Chatkit

+2. Instantiate Chatkit ChatManager with our instanceLocator, userId and a custom TokenProvider.

+3. Once ChatManager has been initialised, call connect. connect happens asynchronously and a Promise is returned.

+### Create a Chatkit room

+By using Chatkit, all messages will be sent to a Chatkit room.

+Rooms can be created programmatically or in the dashboard Inspector.

+Important: note the unique Room id

+### Create UI layout

+Break down each feature into independent.

+#### React components:

+WhosOnlineList.js; MessageList.js; TypingIndicator.js; SendMessageForm.js

+### Subscribe new messages

+After having a Chatkit connection, continue building chat features.

+Create a stateless MessageList.js component in ./src/components

+#### Update ChatScreen.js